 The theme of my bullet journal is travel, obviously.

-I LOVE travelling.
+I adore travel!
 I wish I could do it all the time.
-My fantasy is to become a digital nomad and travel the world while blogging.
+My dream job is to be a digital nomad and travel the world while blogging.
 However, my family doesn’t share that same dream and they mean more than wanderlust ever could.
-So, I plan family vacations and make the most out of this nomadic Army lifestyle.
+So, I plan family vacations and make the most out of this semi-nomadic military lifestyle.

 I created the first page of my travel bullet journal to reflect it’s theme.

-Since my Fort Bragg Bucket List isn’t enough to fill the entire journal, so I decided to make it a travel bullet journal for all of our travels here in the U.S. Thus, the next page contains a map of the U.S with the states that we’ve visited colored in.
+Since my Fort Liberty & North Carolina Bucket List isn’t enough to fill the entire journal, I decided to make it a travel bullet journal for all of our travels here in the U.S. Thus, the next page contains a map of the U.S. with the states that we’ve visited colored in.

 Travel the South

-Since the United States is so big, I decided to break it down into regions in order to better organize my Travel Bullet Journal.
-Since, we are currently living in a southern state, I decided to start there.
-I drew a map of 14 southern states.
+Since the United States is so big, I decided to break it down into regions to better organize my Travel Bullet Journal.
+Since we are currently living in a southern state, I decided to start there.
+I drew a map of the 14 southern states.

 In this section of my Travel Bullet Journal, I will include a bucket list for each of these 14 states.
 Of course, the states that we live/have lived in will have a longer list than the states that we only visit.

-Since I already have my Fort Bragg and North Carolina Bucket List ready to go, I began this section of my Travel Bullet Journal with the State of North Carolina.
+Since I already have my Fort Liberty and North Carolina Bucket List ready to go, I began this section of my Travel Bullet Journal with the State of North Carolina.

-The first thing I added to North Carolina’s of my bullet journal was a list of state parks.
+The first thing I added to the North Carolina section of my bullet journal was a list of state parks.